Azudeus/ChiColaBot/README.md

 * [Flask](http://flask.pocoo.org/) - Python Framework

 ## Additional Notes
-Since it's a bot dedicated for us, don't complain about publicing our key.
-Maybe later will manage it but now too lazy.
-But don't hijack it please :).
+~~Since it's a bot dedicated for us, don't complain about publicing our key.~~ ~~Maybe later will manage it but now too lazy.
+But don't hijack it please :).~~ Finally Fixed :D

 If you want to use it, refer to @fua1116q in LINE.
 Not like anyone gonna use it tho :3